dirac-institute/sorcha/docs/inputs.rst

   *  Each simulated object **must** have a unique string identifier
   *  You  **must use the same phase curve prescription for all simulated objects**.
 If you want to use different phase curve prescriptions for different synthetic populations, you will need to run them in separate input files to ``Sorcha``
   *  If the  phase curve function is set to NONE in the configuration value then no phase curve parameter values are required in the physical parameters files.
-  *  In the :ref:`configuration file<configs>` you can decide which filters you want have ``Sorcha`` run on and specify which filter is the main filter that the absolute magnitude is defined for.
+  *  In the :ref:`configuration file<configs>` you can decide which observing filters (e.g *r*-band,*g*-band,etc) you want have ``Sorcha`` run on and specify which observing filter is the main filter that the absolute magnitude is defined for.
 You only need to provide colors for those filters specified in the :ref:`configuration file<configs>`.

-We have implemented several phase curve parameterizations that can be specified in the :ref:`configuration file<configs>` and then inputted through the physical parameters. **You can either specify one set of phase curve parameters for all filters or specify values for each filter examined by** ``Sorcha``.
+We have implemented several phase curve parameterizations that can be specified in the :ref:`configuration file<configs>` and then inputted through the physical parameters. **You can either specify one set of phase curve parameters for all observing filters or specify values for each filter examined by** ``Sorcha``.
 We are using the  `sbpy <https://sbpy.org/>`_  phase function utilities.
 The supported options are: `HG <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG.html#sbpy.photometry.HG>`_, `HG1G2 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG1G2.html#sbpy.photometry.HG1G2>`_, `HG12 <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.HG12.html#sbpy.photometry.HG12>`_, `linear <https://sbpy.readthedocs.io/en/latest/api/sbpy.photometry.LinearPhaseFunc.html#sbpy.photometry.LinearPhaseFunc>`_ (specified by S in the header of the physical parameters file), and none (if no columns for phase curve are included in the physical parameters file then the synthetic object is considered to have a flat phase curve).
 Note that the HG12 model is the `Penttilä et al. (2016) <https://www.sciencedirect.com/science/article/abs/pii/S0032063315002408>`_ modified model, and not the original (IAU adopted) `Muinonen et al. (2010) <https://www.sciencedirect.com/science/article/abs/pii/S001910351000151X>`_ model.

-Example Pphysical Parameters File (single linear slope phase curve parameter for all filters)
+Example Physical Parameters File (single linear slope phase curve parameter for all observing filters)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::